metabase/metabase/docs/troubleshooting-guide/cant-see-tables.md

 If you are not able to connect, the problem is probably not with Metabase.
 Please check that the database server is running and that you have the correct host, port, username, password, and other settings.

-## Does the table exist and can the Metabase account access it?
+## Does the table exist?

-**Root cause:** The table you think you should be able to see does not exist (e.g., it has a different name than you expect), or the login ID that Metabase uses to query the database does not have privileges to view the table.
+**Root cause:** The table you think you should be able to see does not exist (e.g., it has a different name than you expect).

 **Steps to take:** To test that the table you are trying to query actually exists and that you have permission to access it, use the SQL Editor to create and run a query like: